Growing Lemon Balm in containers or the ground is easy if you choose the right place for it. Learn how to grow Lemon Balm with these easy tips.

 Take it out of its pot and remove any loose soil.
 Cut it into several pieces.
 A bread knife is great for this job.
 A mature plant can easily be cut into 3 or 4 pieces.
-Replant the pieces into individual containers with fresh potting soil and water them in well.
+Replant the pieces into individual containers with organic potting soil and water them in well.

 Plant surplus pieces into the garden or give them to a neighbour or friend.

 The lemon scented leaves are used for teas or to flavour soups, salads, herb sauces, fish and rice.
 It is best added after cooking.
 Crush the leaves to release their entire aroma.

 Or try a soothing Lemon Balm tea.
 Tastes really nice!